iem-projects/pd-iem/README.md

 - iem_ambi
 - iem_tab
 - comport
-- iemnet, net (use optional one of ths)
+- iemnet, net (choose one of these)
 - osc
 - zexy
 - arduino